Oilers, GM Ken Holland decry racial abuse against Ethan Bear - WHIZ News

-Holland said he was told about the issue by teams staff just before his season-ending address to the media Wednesday.
+Holland said he was told about the issue by team staff just before his season-ending address to the media Wednesday, two days after Bear made a costly turnover in the Oilers’ season-ending loss to Winnipeg.

-Bear’s girlfriend, Lenasia Ned, posted on social media that the defenseman “received numerous racist messages and comments” in the aftermath of the Oilers’ four-game series loss to Winnipeg in the first round of the NHL playoffs.
+Bear’s girlfriend, Lenasia Ned, posted on social media that the defenseman “received numerous racist messages and comments” in the aftermath of the Game 4 loss.
+Winnipeg tied it at 3 after a turnover by Bear and went on to win in triple overtime.

 “He’s a tremendous role model for all young athletes, especially in the Indigenous community,” Holland said.
 “He gives time to the community.
 He’s popular in the locker room. … I feel sick for him, I feel disappointed for him that he would he would get this kind of abuse.
 I think we’ve made strides, but there’s a long way to go to create a world where we’re where everybody feels safe and they don’t get this kind of racism and abuse.”